Addressing Fairness in Classification with a Model-Agnostic Multi-Objective Algorithm: Results

-First, we see that our algorithm (S-MAMO-fair) always has the least loss of accuracy among all the methods.
+\paragraph{Least Loss of Accuracy.} First, we see that our algorithm (S-MAMO-fair) always has the least loss of accuracy among all the methods.
 Second, we observe that whenever another algorithm matches the accuracy achieved by S-MAMO-fair, our model achieves a better performance on fairness.
 The only exception to this among the eight experiments is in Figure~\ref{fig:dutch} (DEO), where Zafar performs marginally better than the S-MAMO-fair algorithm with the same loss of accuracy.
-In Figure~\ref{fig:celeb} Zafar has a slightly better accuracy than our methods, but with a much worse fairness value.
+In Figure~\ref{fig:celeb} Zafar has a slightly better accuracy than our methods, but with a much worse fairness value. \paragraph{Good Trade-off between Error and Fairness.} Methods that have a better performance than S-MAMO-fair on fairness often lose out significantly in the accuracy and end up being close to the trivial constant model.
+This is most clearly seen in results for the Adult and Compas datasets.
+For the Dutch and CelebA datasets, all methods perform well on fairness, but S-MAMO-fair still achieves the best accuracy, suggesting that these datasets are easier to debias than Adult and Compas. \paragraph{Multi-Fairness Works Well.} Interestingly, we note that our multi-fairness algorithm outperforms single-fairness baselines in half of the cases.
+In particular, for the Adult and CelebA datasets, the M-MAMO-fair algorithm performs very close to the S-MAMO-fair algorithm and gives a better accuracy and better fairness than the baseline methods.